Known as 'Yorkshire's Unofficial Capital', Leeds is a city filled with arts, entertainment, shopping and history.

 Middle of the road: Whitelock’s Ale House.
 The oldest pub in Leeds, dating back to 1715.
 Charming, characterful and a great place to stop for some real, hearty pub grub.

-Splash the cash: Kendell’s.
+Bigger budgets: Kendell’s.
 A hopelessly romantic, quaint little bistro serving delicious French food.